-- All students/parents must be notified in writing of the Board policy and the seriousness of its intent at the opening of each school year.
-All students should receive a student handbook containing this policy within the first month of school or upon enrollment during the school vear. - All violations of this policy will be reported to the appropriate building principal who will in turn notify the superintendent and any other appropriate authorities. - All documentation of violations must be in writing and available for filing in the student's behavioral folder.
+- humanely and uniformly.
+The following guidelines are observed: All students/parents must be notified in writing of the Board policy and the seriousness of its intent at the opening of each school year.
+All students should receive a student handbook containing this policy - within the first month of school or upon enrollment during the school vear.
+All violations of this policy will be reported to the appropriate building - principal who will in turn notify the superintendent and any other appropriate authorities. - All documentation of violations must be in writing and available for filing in the student's behavioral folder.
 This information will remain in the folder until graduation from high school. - All related evidence will be tagged and placed in a secure place and held until the appropriate steps have been taken to document the evidence and/or a hearing has been held.